Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Summary

 \section{Summary}

-We have first designed the quantum simulation of $\mathbb{Z}_2$ gauge Higgs model.
-The quantum simulation is digital, as it is based on Trotter decomposition of the unitary evolution.
-It is also based on quantum adiabatic algorithm.
-For each parameter value, which is varied slowly, the Trotter decomposition is used in execute the unitary transformation.
+We have designed the quantum simulation scheme of the $\mathbb{Z}_2$ gauge-Higgs model.
+The quantum simulation scheme is digital, as it is based on Trotter decomposition of the unitary evolution.
+It is also based on a quantum adiabatic algorithm.
+For each parameter value, which is varied slowly, the Trotter decomposition is used in executing the unitary transformation.
 Within each step in the Trotter decomposition, the unitary transformations are realized in terms of simple quantum circuits.

+Moreover, as the quantum computers nowadays have not been capable of such quantum simulations, we make a thorough classical demonstration by using QuEST simulator on an NVIDIA GeForce RTX 3090 GPU server.
+This so-called pseudoquantum simulation not only facilitates the development of algorithms for future real quantum simulation, but is also a numerical method.

-Then we make a thorough classical demonstration of this quantum simulation by using QuEST simulator in a NVIDIA GeForce RTX 3090 GPU server.
-We call such an approach pseudoquantum simulation.
-We haved perform a psudoquantum simulation of $\mathbb{Z}_2$ gauge Higgs model on a $3\times 3$ lattice.
-The lattice is small, as limited by computational time.
+Then, we make a thorough classical demonstration by using the QuEST simulator in a NVIDIA GeForce RTX 3090 GPU server.
+Our demonstration is on a $3\times 3$ lattice, as limited by computational time in the pseudoquantum simulation and the number of qubits that can be realized in present quantum hardware.
+However, we have verified the reliability of our approach by comparing with the exact diagonalization on a $2\times 2$ lattice.

-We have obtained some clear results on the topological properties of deconfined phase.
-Especially, our work suggests that the two lines of second-order transitions meet on the line of the first-order transition rather than its end.
+We have obtained some clear results on the topological properties of the deconfined phase, which appears useful for the solution of some open questions.
+In particular, our work suggests that the two lines of second-order transitions meet on the line of the first-order transition, but not on its end.